Datamine-Crypto/total-supply/README.md

 A quick way to fetch total supply for your Ethereum based ERC-20 smart contract token via web3 and output it to body.
-This example comes with Datamine (DAM) ERC-777 token example.
+This example comes with Datamine (DAM) & FLUX ERC-777 tokens pre-configured.

 # Installation